amnshrestha/openFace-mac-installation-wiki/Action-Units.md

 ### Image sequences and videos

-If you want to extract
+If you want to extract facial action

-- Static vs dynamic
+### Static vs dynamic

-- How they are trained and where the instructions for training are
+OpenFace uses two types of AU prediction models - `static` and `dynamic`.
+The `static` models only rely on a single image to make an estimate of AU presence or intensity, while `dynamic` ones calibrate to a person by performing person normalization in the video, they also attempt to correct for over and under prediction of AUs.
+By default OpenFace uses static models on images and dynamic models on image sequences and videos.

+However, some video sequences do not have much dynamic range - the same expression is held throughout the video, this means that post calibration will not be helpful and might in fact be harmful, for those video sequences I recommend using `-au_static` flag which tells OpenFace not to perform dynamic calibration and to use only static models for AU prediction.

+## Training AU models

-- Datasets used for training
+## Datasets used for training AUs in OpenFace